 If you’re curious about the Best Nepalese food to eat, then you’ve landed on the right page.
 Nepal is not only known as a popular trekking destination but is also known for its variety of delicious delicacies that are culturally distinct.

-Nepali foods are distinct from western fast foods.
+Nepali foods are distinct from Western fast foods.
 The Nepali foods listed in this article are popular among people because of their different tastes.
 Each dish compels you to eat more and more.
 Nepali cuisine is beyond just a simple ‘Dal-Bhat’.
 Various communities of Nepal extensively influence the menu.

-List of Nepalese Food
+List of Popular Nepalese Food

 Thousands of years old recipes passing down from generation to generation, Nepalese food are close to Nepalese people’s culture and their feelings.